Friendship & Social · Emotional Tools

 Boundary Sentence Card for Relationships

-Use this when your body says “no”, but your mouth keeps saying “it’s okay”.
+Use this when you know you need a boundary for work, family, or a relationship but do not know how to phrase it.
 You can copy or adapt these sentences into messages or conversations.

 Quick summary